-In the absence of a tourist economy, fishing and nutmeg are the only 2 industries that the Bandas have.
-Nutmeg is a large evergreen tree, native to the Moluccas - the Spice Islands - and now cultivated in the West Indies.
-The fruit produces 2 spices, mace and nutmeg.
+Apart from the scuba diving tourist economy, fishing and nutmeg are the only 2 industries that the Bandas have.
+Nutmeg is a large evergreen tree, native to the Moluccas and the Spice Islands, and is now cultivated in the West Indies.
+The fruit produces 2 spices - mace and nutmeg.
 Nutmeg is the seed kernel inside the fruit and mace is the lacy aril covering on the kernel.

 Mace is the spice that originally made this commodity so precious as it was used as a meat preservative, but also critically it was thought to be a cure for the bubonic plague which was so fatal at that time.
 Nutmeg is usually used in sweets and spicy dishes, but also combines well with cheeses and sauces, and is used to flavour sausages, and lamb dishes.
 It has medicinal properties too, such as aiding digestion, treating diarrhoea, vomiting and nausea, improving appetite and reducing flatulence.

 The tree grows from 12-20m tall, has dense foliage with dark green, 10 cm long, oval leaves, and a dark green-grey bark which produces a yellow juice which oxidises to red.
 It has small, yellow bell-shaped flowers.
 A single mature tree produces up to 2,000 nutmegs per year.
 Nutmeg has no particular season; the fruit ripens all year round, so its harvest supplies the Banda islanders with a steady income.